Placenta: How it works, what's normal

 What does the placenta do?

-The placenta is an organ that develops in your uterus during pregnancy.
-This structure provides oxygen and nutrients to your growing baby and removes waste products from your baby's blood.
-The placenta attaches to the wall of your uterus, and your baby's umbilical cord arises from it.
+The placenta is an organ that develops in the uterus during pregnancy.
+This structure provides oxygen and nutrients to a growing baby.
+It also removes waste products from the baby's blood.
+The placenta attaches to the wall of the uterus, and the baby's umbilical cord arises from it.
 The organ is usually attached to the top, side, front or back of the uterus.
 In rare cases, the placenta might attach in the lower area of the uterus.
 When this happens, it's called a low-lying placenta (placenta previa).

-Various factors can affect the health of the placenta during pregnancy, with some under your control and some not.
+Various factors can affect the health of the placenta during pregnancy.
 For example:

-Maternal age.
-Some placental problems are more common in older women, especially after age 40.
+- Maternal age.
+Some problems with the placenta are more common in older people, especially after age 40.

-A break in your water before labor.
-During pregnancy, your baby is surrounded and cushioned by a fluid-filled membrane called the amniotic sac.
-If the sac leaks or breaks before labor begins, also called your water breaking, the risk of certain placental problems increases.
+- A break in your water before labor.
+During pregnancy, the baby is surrounded and cushioned by a fluid-filled membrane called the amniotic sac.
+If the sac leaks or breaks before labor begins, also called water breaking, the risk of certain problems with the placenta increases.

-High blood pressure.
-High blood pressure can affect your placenta.
+- High blood pressure.
+High blood pressure can affect the placenta.

-Twin or other multiple pregnancy.
-If you're pregnant with more than one baby, you might be at increased risk of certain placental problems.
+- Twin or other multiple pregnancy.
+Being pregnant with more than one baby, might increase the risk of certain problems with the placenta.

-Blood-clotting disorders.
-Any condition that either impairs your blood's ability to clot or increases its likelihood of clotting increases the risk of certain placental problems.
+- Blood-clotting disorders.
+Any condition that either impairs the blood's ability to clot or increases its likelihood of clotting increases the risk of certain placental problems.

-Previous uterine surgery.
-If you've had a previous surgery on your uterus, such as a C-section or surgery to remove fibroids, you're at increased risk of certain placental problems.
+- Previous uterine surgery.
+Previous surgery on the uterus, such as a C-section or surgery to remove fibroids, increases the risk of certain problems with the placenta.

 What are the most common placental problems?

 During pregnancy, possible placental problems include placental abruption, placenta previa and placenta accreta.
-These conditions can cause potentially heavy vaginal bleeding.
 After delivery, retained placenta is sometimes a concern.
 Here's what you need to know about these conditions:

 Placenta previa.
 This condition occurs when the placenta partially or totally covers the cervix — the outlet for the uterus.
 Placenta previa is more common early in pregnancy and might resolve as the uterus grows.